backstage/backstage/docs/frontend-system/architecture/15-plugins.md

 ## Installing a Plugin in an App

-A plugin instance is considered an frontend feature and can be installed directly in any Backstage frontend app.
+A plugin instance is considered a frontend feature and can be installed directly in any Backstage frontend app.
 See the [app documentation](./10-app.md) for more information about the different ways in which you can install new features in an app.

 ## Overriding a Plugin